albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 #### (k) Authorization of Appropriations

-**(1) Initial Funding**
+**(1) Establishment Funding**

 There are authorized to be appropriated to the Electoral Science Office:

-1. $15 million for the first fiscal year after enactment for establishment and initial operations;
+1. $15 million for the first fiscal year after enactment for establishment and initial operations; and
-2. $10 million for each of the subsequent two fiscal years; and
+2. $10 million for each of the second and third fiscal years after enactment.

-3. $8 million annually thereafter, adjusted for inflation.
+Establishment funding under this paragraph is in addition to, and not in lieu of, the mandatory minimum appropriation established under Section 410(c).

 **(2) Decennial Review Supplemental**

-There are authorized to be appropriated such additional sums as necessary to conduct decennial technical reviews, not to exceed $5 million per review cycle.
+There are authorized to be appropriated such additional sums as necessary to conduct decennial technical reviews under Section 409(f), not to exceed $5 million per review cycle.

+**(3) Ongoing Funding**

+Beginning with the fourth fiscal year after enactment, ongoing funding for the Electoral Science Office shall be provided through the mandatory minimum appropriation established under Section 410(c).
+Congress may appropriate sums in excess of the mandatory minimum for any fiscal year.

 #### (l) Effective Date